uwegeercken/airport_data/README.md

 iata_code

 Individual fields are seperated by a semicolon (;).
+One file contains a header row and one file is without the header row.

 Do not use for navigational purposes!